nunocantao/beacon_monitoring/beacon_monitoring/README.md

 });
 ```

-For the background monitoring we need to implementat the callback method and pass it as an argument to *startBackgroundMonitoring* method:
+For the background monitoring we need to implement the callback method and pass it as an argument to *startBackgroundMonitoring* method:
 ```dart
 void backgroundMonitoringCallback(MonitoringResult result) {
     print('Background monitoring received: $result');